Groups & Factions

 Membership Estimate

 No formal membership system.
-Activists maybe fewer than 10.
+Activists maybe around 5.

 Associations